 Protect your friend's privacy.

 DU is a small campus and when someone is sexually assaulted they may feel like everyone knows what happened to them.
 It's important that you get permission from your friend before you talk to anyone about what they have shared with you.
-Your friend has confided in you because they trust you.
+Your friend has confided in you because your friend trusts you.
 If you talk to another person about the incident, your friend may feel betrayed.

 Take care of yourself.